Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-1/03-FASTQ-files_&_basic-QC.md

 ## FASTQ file format

 FASTQ files are arguably the workhorse format of bioinformatics.
 FASTQs are used to store sequence reads generated in next-generation sequencing (NGS) experiments.
-Similarly to FASTA files, FASTQ files contain a herder line, followed by the sequence read, however individual quality of base calls from the sequencer are included for each record in a FASTQ file.
+Similarly to FASTA files, FASTQ files contain a header line, followed by the sequence read, however individual quality of base calls from the sequencer are included for each record in a FASTQ file.

 Here is what a the first record of an example FASTQ file looks like
 ```